 The nearby university colleges are principally constructed from locally sourced limestone connecting the architecture to the local geology.
 The limestone construction gives both the colleges and Oxford a powerful identity and sense of place.
 The true beauty of the stone is further enhanced by the passing of time.
 The limestone used is a relatively soft stone allowing wind, rain and frost to gradually erode previously smooth surfaces, leaving richly textured traces of the original geology as a contrasting overlay on the highly refined and sophisticated architecture of the past.
-These worn surfaces became a defining image in our minds when developing the characteristic of the new surface of Bonn Square.

 METHODOLOGY Methodology In many ways the initial stages in the design process for the development of Bonn Square was untypical.
 As an open design competition there was to be no contact with the client (usually the starting point for a new project); however there was a clear and precise written brief which, as well as providing background information, topographic and photographic surveys and budget, set out the aims and objectives of the project.
-It is worth noting here that the number of open RIBA design competitions held in the UK is minimal (less than 10 per year on average), and from that an even lesser number are for new public spaces (at most one every other year) Being located right in the heart of Oxford, as well as being publicly funded (the client was Oxford City Council) led to a brief which tried to balance the requirements and desires of a large number of local stakeholders.
+Being located right in the heart of Oxford, as well as being publicly funded (the client was Oxford City Council) led to a brief which tried to balance the requirements and desires of a large number of local stakeholders.
 In doing so, it became essential at the competition stage to be able to decipher the extended list of requirements and distil this down into a clear hierarchy of ambitions - not necessarily leading to the same list of aims and objectives highlighted in the brief.

 With the brief distilled down to a short list of requirements, design options were developed and assessed through various forms of media: sketches, 2d computer drawings and 3d computer models.
 Only after a preferred solution was beginning to take form was it decided to undertake a site visit.
-This allowed the site visit to be more than a process for undertaking analysis and recording - it became a valuable tool to assess decisions already taken..
+This allowed the site visit to be more than a process for undertaking analysis and recording - it became a valuable tool to assess decisions taken to date, allowing one to stand on site and imagine the space as proposed.
 The visit affirmed most of the significant decisions taken but also opened our eyes to further possibilities at a detailed level.